tohuw/qalal/README.md

 :    Provide an optional title to the Social links section.

 FEED_TITLE
 :    Provide a title for the Atom and RSS feeds.
-Currently, they share titles; I would expect anyone to only want one or the other feed on their site.
+Currently, they share titles; I would expect anyone to only want one or the other feed on their site anyway.

 TWITTER_USERNAME
 :    Populate with your username on Twitter (no "@") to set for sharing links.